History Archives - DDM Garage Doors Blog

 Our Torsion Spring Safe-T-Winder™ easily winds springs on doors weighing up to 1500 pounds.

-Historically, winding torsion springs has been one of the riskier aspects of garage door maintenance.…
+Historically, winding torsion springs has been one of the most dangerous aspects of garage door maintenance.…

 Read the rest of this entry »